Surya6032/Surya6032/README.md

 **Talking about Personal Stuffs:**

 - 💼 I’m a graduate with a Bachelor's degree in Computer Science from [University of North Alabama](https://una.edu/);
-- 🤔 My interests are with Artificial Intelligence 🖥️, Machine Learning📊, Cosmos 🚀, etc..;
+- 🤔 Data is what I live for📊;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email via psurya.924@gmail.com to reach me;
 <br/>